rcasady616/Selenium.WebDriver.Equip/README.md

  * SauceLabs

 ## Description ##
-These Selenium Extensions contains commonly use functionality for any web site
+These Selenium.WebDriver.Equip contains commonly use functionality for any web site

 ## Requirements ##
-* Visual Studio 2008
+* Visual Studio 2015 free Community Edition
-* .NET Framework 4
+* .NET Framework 4.6
 * NuGet

 ## Build ##
 To build you will need to get the NuGet packages for the project and build in the Visual Studio

 ## Tests ##
-You will need to download the Selenium Server witch you can get from here http://docs.seleniumhq.org/download/ Its required for running some of the tests
+To run Sauace Labs account you need to add you userName and access keys to t he enviroment varables You will need to download the Selenium Server witch you can get from here http://docs.seleniumhq.org/download/ Its required for running some of the tests